-Years ago I saw a bumper sticker that said, "Don't Treat Your Soil Like Dirt" and it struck me as such a perfect introduction to the topic of soil.
 What makes soil different from dirt?
 In a word, Life.
-Soil may look inert but it's teeming with activity, both visible and invisible.
-It contains a dynamic ecosystem that's constantly changing, and one of the keys to growing healthy plants is to understand and nurture that ecosystem.
+Soil may look inert, but it's teeming with activity, both visible and invisible.
+It contains a dynamic ecosystem that's constantly changing.
+One of the keys to growing healthy, thriving plants is to understand and nurture that ecosystem.
 Read our simple guide to review what makes healthy soil, how to understand your soil type, and the beast way to improve and maintain healthy soil in your garden.

-A soil scientist might describe healthy soil as containing about 45% mineral particles (clay, sand, silt), 25% each of air and water, and about 5% organic matter.
-But that doesn't mean much in the real world — for example, how do you measure how much air is in the soil?
-I think it's easier to think first about what soil provides to plants:
+A soil scientist would describe healthy soil as containing about 45% mineral particles (clay, sand, silt), 25% each of air and water, and about 5% organic matter.
+But that can be very difficult for a home gardener to measure!
+Let's take a practical look at what soil provides to plants:

 The size of the mineral particles in the soil determines its texture: